raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 ## Build Your Rainbow

 You are now ready to create an awesome rainbow!
+In this step, you will assemble your rainbow and program the LEDs to blink in a rainbow pattern.

 + Find all the LEDs you are going to use and make sure you also have the same amount of jumper wires and resistors

-+ (explain why you have to change ground.. and manouver the RED LED .. )
++ Rearrange the circuit you already have to make room for other colours of the rainbow

 (diagram of breadboard - rearrange for button)